 - How many different namespaces do I have at each level?

 - What are my top namespaces?

-If you don’t see the information you need, for example if need to look at histogram ingestion, clone the Namespace Usage Explorer dashboard.
-You can then modify existing charts or create custom charts.
+If you don’t see the information you need, for example if you need a chart that shows histogram ingestion, clone the Namespace Usage Explorer dashboard and modify the existing charts or create custom charts.
 You can use

 Here’s an example query that returns the top 10 Level 1 metrics:

 rawsum(align(1m, taggify(cs("~metric.global.namespace.*.ppm", source="depth_1"), metric, Name, 3)), Name) / 60

 If you need more than 3 levels of namespaces or if the dashboard doesn’t answer your questions for other reasons, wftop and the Spy API show in detail what’s happening right now.

 - wftop lets you examine which ingested metrics were accessed during the last lookback period.